Opel Monza: Monza A1 (1977–1982)

 The internals consisted of parts mainly borrowed from the Rekord E1 and later the E2, which meant cloth seats, and much plastic on the dashboard and inner doors.
-Even the rev counter and the tachometer was taken directly from the Rekord E models.
+Even the rev counter and the tachometer were taken directly from the Rekord E models.
 The model experienced some gearbox problems.
-The engine range for the Monza A1 was the 3.0S, the 2.8S, the newly developed 3.0E and later the 2.5E (the 3.0 had 180 bhp and 248 Nm with fuel injection), gave a wide range.
+The engine range for the Monza A1 consisting of the 3.0S, the 2.8S, the newly developed 3.0E and later the 2.5E (the 3.0 had 180 bhp and 248 Nm with fuel injection), gave a wide range.
 The three-speed Borg Warner automatic transmission from the Commodore range needed to be modified to cope with the new and improved power outputs.
 Opel's own four-speed manual gearboxes were not up to the job and, instead of putting in a more modern five-speed manual gearbox, Opel turned to gearbox and transmission producer Getrag, and installed the Getrag 264 four-speed manual gearbox in the early Monzas.
 But when people bought a big, luxurious coupé they wanted modern products as well, and Opel obliged, as soon the Getrag 240 (for the 2.5 engines) and the Getrag 265 (for the 3.0E), both 5-speed manual gearboxes, replaced the old 4-speed gearbox.

 The Monza, however, sharing the same layout as the Senator A1, had very good driving abilities.
 It handled well, thanks to the newly developed MacPherson strut system for the front of the car, as used on the Rekord E1 and E2, and the new independent rear suspension gave the car soft, yet firm, driving characteristics and excellent stability for such a big car.
 The engine range, however non-economical, was also very good, and few problems with the extremely reliable engines.
 The six-cylinder engines were all overhead camshaft.
 Many parts on the engine, such as the water pump and drive train were the same parts as used on the four-cylinder version.
 This meant that this was an engine not only tested for many years in the Commodore, Admiral and Diplomat range, but also very reliable.
 Although the first generation of 3.0E engines in the Monza A1 had overheating problems when standing still, this could easily be fixed by fitting an oil-cooler.

 Opel introduced the "C" package.
 The "C" cars were fitted with extra instruments (oil pressure, voltmeter etc.) and the interior was either red, dark blue, green, or brown.